An Ecosystem for Bio-economy Innovation

 Seasonal pollinator boundaries

-Regenerative crop framing
+Regenerative crop farming

 Annual crop rotation